-"Best Agency supplying gold to Highest Number of Clients" FY 2017-18 by GJEPC.
+"Best Agency Supplying Gold to Highest Number of Clients" for FY 2018-19 by GJEPC.

 EQUITY SHARE CAPITAL & DIVIDEND

-The Board of Directors recommends declaration of dividend @ 30% on the paid up equity capital of 100 crore of the Company as on 31.3.2018 for the year 2017-18 out of profits of the Company which is equivalent to 20% on the post-bonus issue paid up capital of 150 crores.
-During the year, in accordance with the directives of Department of Public Assets & Management (DIPAM), Govt. of India applicable for
+The Board of Directors recommends declaration of dividend @ 30% on the paid up equity capital of Rs.150 croress (post Bonus Issue) of the Company as on 31.3.2019 for the year 2018-19 out of profits of the year.

-A sum of 1336.72 crore was available in the reserves and surplus of your Company as on 1st April, 2017.
-Your Directors have proposed that Dividend at the rate of 30% on the equity capital as on 31st March, 2018 ( 100 crore) be paid out of profits of the Company which comes to 20% on the post Bonus Paid Up Capital of 150 crores.
-Accordingly, an amount of 1348.64 crore was available in "Reserves and Surplus" of your Company as on 31st March, 2018.
+A sum of Rs.1348.64 crores was available in the reserves and surplus of your Company as on 1st April, 2018.
+Your Directors have proposed that Dividend at the rate of 30% on the equity capital as on 31st March, 2019 (Rs.150 crores) be paid out of profits of the Company.
+Accordingly, an amount of Rs.1342.25 crores was available in "Reserves and Surplus" of your Company as on 31st March, 2019.